Upcoming Events

 Pastoral Council Meeting

-Knights of Columbus Council Meeting
+Knights of Columbus Meeting

 In service to One, In service to all.
 The Knights of Columbus is the world's largest Catholic fraternal service organization.